Housing in Vienna: Construction

 Vienna's Land Procurement and Urban Renewal Fund currently holds a total of 3000000 m2 reserved for new social housing construction.
 The fund is led by the City Councillor for Housing.

 A new zoning rule was introduced in 2019 requiring that new developments with more than 5000 m2 of living space, or with more than 150 housing units, two-thirds must be subsidised housing.

 Homelessness

 The number of people making use of homeless services increased from 8,180 in 2010 to 12,590 in 2019, due to increased requirement and increased provisions meeting already existing needs.

+Vienna model of housing

+Elsewhere, Vienna's housing approach over the years has been referred to as the Vienna model of housing, either in reference to the current housing approach, or the approach during the Red Vienna period.

+Criticism

+There is significant criticism of Vienna's housing system, and the municipality's marketing of it.
+Vienna has incomes like Berlin but average new rental prices similar to Hamburg (a high income city).
+Compared globally, Vienna is one of the "most expensive cities" (ranking 44th).

+A 89 page report, which The Guardian described as a "scathing analysis", was published in 2020.
+One author stated "The only thing that other European cities can learn from Vienna is their marketing".

+The main arm of the city's social housing program stopped reporting results in 2013 and is not required to publish accounts publicly.

+The City of Vienna has a marketing department dedicated to its housing model, and has hosted at least 14 international exhibitions.